-Acceptability of a TMV for this application is demonstrated by compliance with BS EN 1111 and BS EN 1287 (SBS Technical Handbook para 4.9.5, Part G para 3.66), which is confirmed by selecting a TMV with TMV2 Scheme Approval.
+Acceptability of a TMV for this application is demonstrated by compliance with BS EN 1111 and BS EN 1287 (SBS Technical Handbook para 4.9.5, Part G para 3.66), which is confirmed by selecting a TMV with TMV2 Scheme Approval as minimum.

 In-line blending valves and composite thermostatic mixing valves should be compatible with the sources of hot and cold water that serve them. (para 3.67, Part G)

 For the prevention of contamination and colonisation by waterborne pathogens (Legionella Pneumophila, for example), Part G also recommends minimising the length of supply pipe between in-line blending valves and the outlet, as well as thermal disinfection/flushing of infrequently used outlets (para 3.68).

 There are a number of guidance documents that relate to accessible facilities for less able people and their carers:

 The Building Regulations, Approved Document M. Access to and use of Buildings Volume 2: Buildings other than dwellings.
 (2015)